West Bengal Apartment Ownership Act 1972: Rules and Rights

 The West Bengal Apartment Ownership Act 1972 was introduced to address the growing trend of apartments in cities.
-Before this Act was passed, property ownership was unclear which also made managing shared spaces difficult for apartment owners.
+Before this Act was passed, property ownership was unclear, which also made managing shared spaces difficult for apartment owners.
 This Act provided a legal framework.
 It ensures individual ownership of apartments while specifying the responsibilities for common areas.
+Today, with rapid urbanisation, apartments are the dominant part of residential.
+It makes the Act more relevant than ever.
+It allows residents to form associations, ensuring smooth management, maintenance, and a well-organised community living experience.

 What is the West Bengal Apartment Ownership Act 1972?